AhmadHamze/hugo-toha-source/content/posts/AI/qdrant_chatbot/index.md

     print("Collection already exists")
 ```

-Now, that we have a collection, we can load the dataset and embed the questions just like we did in the previous blog.
+Now that we have a collection, we can load the dataset and embed the questions just like we did in the previous blog.

 ```python
 from datasets import load_dataset